Office of the Associate Provost

 Yes, one course may count as both a "J" and an "W," if it has been approved for both attributes.

 Can a single course fulfill both the "J" and "I" requirements simultaneously?

-No, one course may not count as both a "J" and an "I," if it has been approved for both attributes.
+Yes, one course may count as both a "J" and an "I," if it has been approved for both attributes.